rebelsky/csc207c/_eboards/eboard26.md

 ### Registration

-Will we have enough courses to cover interest?
+Will we have enough courses to cover demand?

 > I think so.
+Let's do a back-of-the-envelope calculation.

+> 80 majors in the class of 2025, 60 majors in the class of 2024,
+  50 students in the two CSC-207's = demand for 190 seats.
+(This ignores
+  the students going abroad and the seniors who need two courses;
+  as I said, it's a "back of the envelope" calculation.)

+> 1 section of 211 (24) + 2 sections of 301 (20 each) + 2 sections
+  of 324 (20 each) + 2 sections of 341 (20 each) + 2 sections of
+  395 (20 each) = 184 seats.

 ### Quicksort